 A: echo $TERM

 Even though SecureCRT may be configured with the Xterm emulation, the remote profile may have instructions which hard code the terminal type to something other than what you have configured in SecureCRT.
 To check which terminal type the remote system is using, issue the echo $TERM command within the remote shell.

 Additionally, some remote apps have configuration files which may alter or hard code the terminal type to be something that can prevent SecureCRT from receiving ANSI color sequences.

 Q: Is ANSI emulation the same as ANSI color?

 A: No, they are completely distinct.
-If the ANSI Color option is disabled, ANSI color sequences will be ignored even if the ANSI emulation is being used.
+If the Color Mode option is set to None, ANSI color sequences will be ignored even if the ANSI emulation is being used.